seyhajin/monkey2/modules/monkey/newdocs/sdks.md

 ```

-@#### The Emscripten and Wasm Targets
+@#### The Emscripten Target

-Monkey2 uses the emscripten sdk compilers and tools to build emscripten and wasm apps.
+Monkey2 uses the emscripten sdk compilers and tools to build wasm and asm.js apps.

-To install the emscripten sdk, please see this page: [[https://github.com/juj/emsdk/blob/master/README.md]].
+For 64 bit windows, there is an experimental emscripten sdk download available from [[http://monkeycoder.co.nz/monkey2-files/]].

+For all other desktop targets, you will need to install emscripten yourself.
+More info here: [[https://github.com/juj/emsdk/blob/master/README.md]].

+You will also need the mserver ('mini server') app if you want to be able to launch emscripten apps from Ted2 or Ted2go.
+This can also be downloaded from [[http://monkeycoder.co.nz/monkey2-files/]].

 @#### The Android Target